Bobby Witt Jr. Player Props: Royals vs. Phillies

-On Saturday, Bobby Witt Jr. (.457 on-base percentage in past 10 games, 149 points above season-long percentage) and the Kansas City Royals play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 6:05 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. (.435 on-base percentage in past 10 games, 127 points above season-long percentage), battle starter Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-In his last game, he strung together two hits (going 2-for-5 with a home run and two RBI) against the Phillies.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the Phillies.

 Bobby Witt Jr. Game Info & Props vs. the Phillies